I used to go through a lot of paper towels. I didn’t like getting regular towels dirty or risk staining them to clean up messes.

 After a while constantly using and throwing away paper towels like some sort of garbage monster started to feel very wasteful so I started looking for some good alternatives.

 I eventually ran across Bambooee reusable bamboo paper towels as a possible alternative to paper towels.
 According to Bambooee, “Everyday 3,000 tons of paper towel waste is produced.”
-So I decided to review their reusable organic bamboo paper towels to see if they could help me with my paper towel dependency and my waste.
+So I decided to review bambooee reusable organic unpaper towels to see if they could help me with my paper towel dependency and my waste.

 Reusable Bamboo Paper Towels Help Reduce Massive Paper Towel Waste

 My quick verdict is that, yes, reusable bamboo paper towels are worth checking out if you are on a mission to reduce waste.
-They have their draw backs, but at the very least one roll of reusable bamboo paper towels will help you to reduce your waste and spending on papers towels by replacing 286 rolls of paper towels (bambooee.com).
+They have their draw backs, but at the very least one roll will help you to reduce your waste and spending on papers towels by replacing 286 rolls of paper towels (bambooee.com).

-If you are interested in learning more, you can buy these bamboo paper towels on Amazon.
+If you are interested in checking them out, you can buy them on Amazon!

 There is a lot to like about these reusable bamboo paper towels.
 I really like how the materials are sourced for these.
 They are organic and sustainable sourced.
 Bambooee will also plant a tree for each roll that is purchased.
 I love that!